SachinPuranik/docs/index.md

 It is a collection of commands that a developer uses on a daily basis.
 I have personally switched between different commands from different tools too many times.
 Hence a collection for myself.
 It may help everyone else as well.

-There are no comments on this page, as that would be too much clutter.
+There are short or no comments on this page, as that would be too much clutter.
 This page is intended for developers who are familiar with these commands.

 ### Git Commands